SinghSuryaDeep/Google-Agent2Agent-A2A-IBM-watsonx/README.md

-# 🏥 Healthcare Multi-Agent System with A2A Protocol
+# 🏥 Healthcare Multi-Agent System with Google Agent2Agent(A2A) Protocol, IBM-watsonx and other Agentic Framework - Autogen, LangGraph, IBM BeeAI

 A sophisticated multi-agent healthcare system that orchestrates AI agents to analyze patient data, generate medical reports, and schedule follow-up appointments using the A2A (Agent-to-Agent) protocol.